 It’s fair to say that British Airways hasn’t always been regarded for its long-haul Business Class.
 After all, the carrier still operates many flights with very outdated Club World seats.
 In those cabins, you literally face another passenger during take-off and landing – almost like sitting on a train.
 But for those patient enough to wait, along came Club Suite.

-Practically a chalk and cheese change for BA, Club Suite goes big on privacy.
+Practically a chalk-and-cheese change for BA, Club Suite goes big on privacy.
 Forget that public transport feeling.
 In Club Suite, you can close the door, and the space is your own.
-And if you’re sitting in the centre of the cabin, a second divider also provides reprieve from your neighbouring flyer.
+And if you’re sitting in the centre of the cabin, a second divider also provides a reprieve from your neighbouring flyer.

-Club Suite is a customised version of the Super Diamond seat by Collins Aerospace.
-Most airlines using the same seat tend to leave the door off – but that added level of privacy is what separates BA from the pack.
+Club Suite is a customised version of the Collins Aerospace Elevation seat based on the manufacturer’s highly popular Super Diamond seat.
+It’s that level of privacy that separates BA from the pack.

-Even without the door, Super Diamond is a superbly comfortable seat.
-I recently flew it from Vancouver to Brisbane with Air Canada, and enjoyed a solid eight-hour rest.
+Even without the door-toting tweaks of Elevation, Super Diamond is a superbly comfortable seat.
+I’ve previously flown it from Vancouver to Brisbane with Air Canada, and enjoyed a solid eight-hour rest.
 Those with an eye for detail might also see the similarities with Virgin Australia’s now-defunct ‘The Business’ seat.
 But of that trio, only BA brings the door.

-Just note, on flights to Sydney, BA tends to offer Club Suites only over the busier ‘northern winter’ airline scheduling period.
-That’s late October through late March.
-In other months, the Boeing 787 often appears – for now, with those less favourable Business Class seats.
+Just be aware that BA tends to offer Club Suites on Sydney flights only during the busier ‘northern winter’ airline scheduling period, which is late October through late March.
+In other months, the Boeing 787 often appears—for now—with those less favourable Business Class seats.

 Also read: How to book British Airways’ Club Suites from Australia using Qantas Points

-4. Singapore Airlines’ new Airbus A380 Business Class
+Runner up: Singapore Airlines’ Airbus A380 Business Class

-• Where it flies: Selected flights from Sydney and Melbourne to Singapore.
+- Where it flies: Selected flights from Sydney to Singapore.
+Seasonally, the A380 can appear from Melbourne to Singapore as well.

-That’s where Singapore Airlines’ newest Airbus A380 Business Class seats come into play.
-You won’t find doors, as in Qsuite, Delta One Suite or Club Suite.
-Instead, three lucky pairs on every flight can combine their seats to form a double bed.
+That’s where Singapore Airlines’ upgraded Airbus A380 Business Class seats come into play.
+You won’t find doors, as in Qsuite, Aria Suite, Delta One Suite, Club Suite or on Malaysia Airlines’ newest planes.
+Instead, three lucky pairs can combine their seats to form a double bed on every flight.
 These are found only at the bulkhead rows – thus, three couples per flight.

-If you’re wanting to cosy up, the seats to book are 11D + 11F, 91D + 91F and 96D + 96F.
-In these magic rows, just ask the crew to make up your bed, and it’s done.
+If you want to cosy up, the seats to book are 11D + 11F, 91D + 91F and 96D + 96F.
+Just ask the crew to make up your bed in these magic rows, and it’s done.
 During waking hours, you can sit together too – something possible at every centre pair of seats.

-While having double beds secures Singapore Airlines’ place in this rundown, the seat is still a solid pick on daytime flights.
-The design is premium, yet understated.
+While having double beds positions Singapore Airlines above the rest of its competition as a runner up in this rundown, the seat is also a solid pick on daytime flights.
+The design is premium yet understated.
 The bold purples you see in images are, of course, out of view once seated.
-Instead, you feel cocooned by the seat’s shell, and have all your bits and pieces within easy reach.
+Instead, you feel cocooned by the seat’s shell and have all your belongings within easy reach.

 We recognise that some travellers may favour this seat even more highly than those above – particularly when flying with a partner.
 For others, especially for those beyond six feet tall taking an overnight flight, choosing a bulkhead seat can maximise comfort.
 Even if that’s just a solo seat by the window.